HigherOrderCO/Kind/SYNTAX.md

 x => body
 ```

 A lambda represents an inline function.
 It is written as a variable name, followed by `=>`, followed by a term.
-Currently, there are no mukti-argument lambdas in Kind, they must be written like `a => b => c => body`.
+Currently, there are no multi-argument lambdas in Kind, they must be written like `a => b => c => body`.

 Usually, the type of a lambda argument is infered, but we may optionally anotate its type to help the type-checker.
 For example: